cdancette/vqa-cp-leaderboard/README.rst

 .. raw:: html

     <details><summary>Summary</summary>

-        ## Test
+        <p>During training : Ensembling with a question-only model that will learn the biases, and let the main VQA model learn

-        During training : Ensembling with a question-only model that will learn the biases, and let the main VQA model learn useful behaviours.
+        useful behaviours.</p>

-        During testing: We remove the question-only model, and keep only the VQA model.
+        <p>During testing: We remove the question-only model, and keep only the VQA model.</p>

     </details>